Aeroluna/LunaCoopMod/README.md

 Medivacs are cool, what more needs to be said?
 The more efficient healing and increased energy regen can be very useful when paired with P1.
 Can also be useful to have a flying Medic when going Starport units.
 The Drop Pod haste along with the autocast stim allows for a fun strat of doom dropping.

-- Increased Siege Tank (Sieged) cargo size to 8.
+- Increased Siege Tank (Sieged) cargo size from 4 to 8.

 Necessary so Medivacs can only carry one Siege Tank.
 Unintentially nerfs Swann so this might need to be revisited.